Lupennat/lupdo/README.md

 ## Logger

-Npdo by default doesn't log anything, you can assign a custom log for Npdo to intercept messages.\
+Npdo by default doesn't log anything, you can assign a custom log for Npdo to intercept messages.
-Error from custom [PoolOptions](#pool-options) `created` and `destroyed` are silently suppressed you can intercept it only from a custom logger.

 ```js
 const Npdo = require('npdo');